 \section{Numerical Examples}

 We next turn to the numerical procedure that leverages the previous developments.
-We set our examples in two-dimensional space ($m=2$) to avoid implementation challenges associated with higher dimensions.
-For given two-dimensional cdfs $F_0,\,G_0\in\cdfcns(S)$, consider the following pseudo-code: For a given tolerance $\varepsilon>0$ \begin{enumerate} \item Construct an infinite refinement $\{\mathcal{R}^\nu\}_{\nu\in\nats}$ of $S$, where each element $\mathcal{R}^\nu$ is a box partition. \item Divide each rectangular element of the box partition $\mathcal{R}^\nu$ into two triangles and use epi-splines of degree~1 to approximate the elements on the space of usc functions.
-We use triangular partition to facilitate the implementation of the usc constraints on the functions. \item Solve the sequence of approximated optimization given by Problem~\ref{p_eta_rho_esplns_nu} for each $\mathcal{R}^\nu$.
+We set our examples in two-dimensional space ($m=2$) to avoid implementation challenges associated with higher dimensions, although the results in Section~\ref{sec:thms} remain true as stated.
+For given two-dimensional cdfs $F_0,\,G_0\in\cdfcns(S)$, consider the following pseudo-code: For a given tolerance $\varepsilon>0$ \begin{enumerate} \item Construct an infinite refinement $\{\mathcal{R}^\nu\}_{\nu\in\nats}$ of $S$, where each element $\mathcal{R}^\nu$ is a box partition. \item Divide each rectangular element of the box partition $\mathcal{R}^\nu$ into two triangles and use epi-splines of degree~1 to approximate the elements on the space of usc functions. \item Solve the sequence of approximated optimization given by Problem~\ref{p_eta_rho_esplns_nu} for each $\mathcal{R}^\nu$.

 For each $\nu$-instance, we solve these problems defined by the function $\eta_\rho^{+,\nu}$ by using binary search on an auxiliary variable representing feasibility of the stochastic ambiguity set.
 Given our chosen epi-spline space, this procedure corresponds to solving a sequence of linear programming problems.
 For more details, consult \cite{Fernanda}. \end{enumerate} We implemented our algorithm in Python, using Pyomo \cite{bynumpyomo} for modeling the optimization problems, and we use the commercial solver Cplex \cite{cplex2009v12}, with its academic license, for solving these problems.